NHS front line: On the road with an ambulance crew

 The next job of the day is at a care home, where 96-year-old Gerda has fallen over and possibly broken her hip.

-She fell at 09:20 and has been waiting for four hours by the time we arrive.
+She fell at 09:20 and has been waiting for four hours by the time the ambulance arrives.

 Her son Alan says she already faced a long wait in an ambulance outside a hospital a few months ago.

-'We stood with the paramedics for 13 hours in the ambulance," Alan says.
+"We stood with the paramedics for 13 hours in the ambulance," Alan says.
 "And I think by the time she was seen it was something like 24, 25 hours".

 Gerda is taken to the Heartlands Hospital, which has recently set up what's called a cohort area.
 It's a room, staffed by paramedics, where patients in beds can be dropped off so ambulance crews can get back on the road.